-At Our Lady of the Angels' Catholic Primary School teachers do not use presumptive language and do not assume that students come to school with a high level of religious literacy.
+At Our Lady of the Angels' Catholic Primary School teachers avoid the use of presumptive language and do not assume that students come to school with a high level of religious literacy.
 Teachers plan to use inclusive language to engage and empower all students.
 When using non-presumptive language, teachers provide students with the freedom to respond in ways that do not assume a programmed response (Brennan and Ryan, 1996).